banglevan/python-training/python-data-engineer/syllabus.md

      - Performance analysis
      - Usage examples
      - Monitoring setup
+   - Project locate on `python-data-engineer/final-projects/advanced/ml-feature-platform`

 3. **Data Lake System**
+   - focus on a application sample, desc the solution, metrics, targets on readme, and pls make sure follow the solution on readme to create the script and related files, closely
    - Requirements:
      - Multi-format data ingestion
      - Data catalog